oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-hub-models/hub_b/hub-b-packet_flow.md

 &nbsp;

 ### Overview
-The purpose of this document is to illustrate, through explanatory animations, the journey of a request packet (shown as a red rectangle) and a response packet (shown as a blue rectangle), along with the corresponding routing rules in each routing table (RT), for Inbound-Outbound (north-south) and East-West network traffic, within a **Hub B** and Spoke VCNs.
+The purpose of this document is to illustrate, through explanatory animations, the journey of a request packet (shown as a red rectangle) and a response packet (shown as a blue rectangle), along with the corresponding routing rules in each routing table (RT), for Inbound-Outbound (North-South) and East-West network traffic, within a **Hub B** and Spoke VCNs.

 &nbsp;